jcweiss2/risk_primer/Framing/Hello.md

 You reflect on Doe II's offer.
 You learn that binary classification problems ({heart attack, no heart attack}) typically use cross-entropy.
 So, compared to another person, you count as much as your cross-entropy.
 How much is that?

-Supposing the model gets your risk exactly right (i.e. is Bayes-optimal): your cross-entropy is $-0.001 \text{log}_{2}0.001\approx 0.01$, and the person with 10 times the risk is $-0.001 \text{log}_{2}0.001\approx 0.07$.
-So the s
+Supposing the classification model gets your risk exactly right (i.e. is Bayes-optimal): your cross-entropy is:
+ $-0.001 \text{log}_{2}0.001\approx 0.01$,
+ and the person with 10 times the risk is:
+ $-0.001 \text{log}_{2}0.001\approx 0.07$.
+ So they still count 7 times more than you.

-  And in margin classifiers (e.g. SVMs), if you're not a support vector, you don't count at all.
+(You consider turning to margin classifiers (e.g. SVMs), but you realize if you're not a support vector, you don't count at all.)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQxNzQ0OTA1NiwtMTI0NzkzNTcxOCwtMT
-g0MjgyMjQ5NiwtMjAwNDExMjE0OCwtOTQwMzYzODkyLC0xMjA0
-NjYyNjMxLC0xMjAwNjQyNDIsNDAxOTYyOTkxLDgzOTMwMzM3N1
-19
+eyJoaXN0b3J5IjpbLTIwMDYyMzUzODAsLTEyNDc5MzU3MTgsLT
+E4NDI4MjI0OTYsLTIwMDQxMTIxNDgsLTk0MDM2Mzg5MiwtMTIw
+NDY2MjYzMSwtMTIwMDY0MjQyLDQwMTk2Mjk5MSw4MzkzMDMzNz
+ddfQ==
 -->